apsocarras/jupyter-play/README.md

 ### Contributing

 The games' creator intentionally left some core features lacking as an exercise for the reader.
 I may be making some of these additions myself, but if you're excited to contribute yourself please feel free to open a PR and edit one of the base game files in `source_games`.

+I have other ideas for feature additions as well:

+* Basic AIs to play the games for you in a screensaver-like fashion.
+* Configure difficulty and speed settings.
+* Introduce new games.
+* Add new levels (procedurally generated?)